0oSaraho0/pp3-adventure_game/README.md

   - any other input receives 'Incorrect answer please type (yes or no)' message

 lets_fish
- - Player catches a fish and has the option to keep the fish. fish is now a global variable and can be used in other functins within the game
+ - Player catches a fish and has the option to keep the fish.
   - 'yes' correctly connects to stay_at_lake
   - 'no' correctly connects to stay_at_lake
-  - any other answer receives'Incorrect answer please type (yes or no)' message
+  - any other answer receives 'Incorrect answer please type (yes or no)' message

 stay_at_lake
-- Asks player to if they want to stay or move on with the game.
+- Asks player if they want to stay or move on with the game.
  - 'stay' correctly connects to game_over
  - 'mountain' correctly connects to mountain
  - 'field' correctly connects to field